What is the latest update in the case?Last updated: April 22, 2019 at 16:53 pm

-The United States Supreme Court has decided to review the Ninth Circuit’s decision establishing that California wage-and-hour laws apply on the oil platforms in federal waters off the California coast.
-Oral argument should be in mid-April 2019, with a decision expected before summer.
+The United States Supreme Court granted review of the Ninth Circuit’s decision establishing that California wage-and-hour laws apply on the oil platforms in federal waters off the California coast.
+Oral argument took place on April 16, 2019.
+We expect a decision by the end of June.

 What is the case about?

 This is a putative class action case.
 Plaintiff was employed by Parker Drilling on oil platforms off the California coast.
 Plaintiff alleges, in part, that Parker Drilling failed to pay him overtime and minimum wage as required by California law, because Plaintiff was not paid for all hours he was required to remain on the offshore oil platforms.

 The Plaintiff seek damages, penalties, and restitution, as well as interest, attorneys’ fees, and costs.